Basic Basics–Philosophies and Traditions of Herbal Medicine

 What is Traditional Chinese Medicine?

 Traditional Chinese Medicine (TCM) is the traditional medicine system of China, developed from its ancient beginnings in Shamanistic medicine.
 It is the second-largest medical system in the world after Western medicine.
 Today, TCM doctors go through extensive training in theory and practice, including thousands of classroom hours, in large universities in each of the Chinese provinces, learning herbal therapy and acupuncture.
 In recent times, schools of TCM and/or acupuncture have been training professionals in the United States.
 Many states now license acupuncturists, giving them the professional title L.Ac.
-Most states require a national certifications from The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) Some acupuncture schools do not teach herbal medicine.
+Most states require a national certification from The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) Some acupuncture schools do not teach herbal medicine.
 TCM doctors trained in China or those who have completed higher levels of training in herbal medicine in the United States often use the additional title OMD or DOM (doctor of oriental medicine).

 What is Traditional Ayurvedic Medicine?